Dashboards and tracking¶

 →Public Disclosure

-).Prioritisation & resource allocation: To automatically identify and flag cases requiring immediate attention based on key metrics such as calculated severity (e.g., CVSS score), affected system prevalence, and evidence of active exploitation.
+).Prioritisation & resource allocation: To automatically identify and flag cases requiring immediate attention based on key metrics such as calculated severity (for example CVSS scoring, v3.1 or v4.0), affected system prevalence, and evidence of active exploitation.

 Coordination facilitation: To serve as the single source of truth for analyst-to-analyst handovers and for tracking communications with external entities, such as vendors or researchers.